c4pt000/appify-android-ios-cordova-builder/README.md

 ```
 # choose one of these two options below in AndroidManifest.xml depending on the site in var WEBSITE_URL = index.html (http or https)

+#     <!-- without the android:usesCleartextTraffic="true" setting to allow only HTTP the application CAN ONLY FUNCTION AS HTTPS -->

 HTTP only (cleartext=true set here)
 ```
  <!-- for http sites NON https -->